Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Cleveland's games this season have gone over 49.5 points three of five times.
+- Cleveland has combined with its opponents to score more than 49.5 points in three of five games this season.

-- Arizona's games have gone over 49.5 points in four of five chances this season.
+- Arizona has combined with its opponents to score more than 49.5 points in four of five games this season.

-- Sunday's total is 10.3 points lower than the two team's combined 59.8 points per game average.
+- Sunday's over/under is 10.3 points lower than the two team's combined 59.8 points per game average.

-- This contest's total is 7.7 points above the 41.8 these two squads combine to surrender per game this season.
+- The 41.8 combined points per game that these two squads have allowed this season are 7.7 fewer than the 49.5 over/under in this contest.

-- The average total in Browns games this season is 49.2, 0.3 points fewer than Sunday's total of 49.5.
+- Browns games have an average total of 49.2 points this season, 0.3 fewer than Sunday's over/under.

-- In 2020, games involving the Cardinals have averaged a total of 51.6 points, 2.1 more than the set over/under in this contest.
+- The 49.5-point over/under for this game is 2.1 points below the 51.6 points per game average total in Cardinals games this season.

 Browns stats and trends